ruslanch/memhook/README.md

 MEMHOOK_FILE=<path-to-db> LD_PRELOAD=<patch-to-libmemhook.so> <path-to-your-app>
 ```

-Now the monitored program is running, switch to the next terminal (or to another `screen` session) and run `memview`
+Now the monitored program is running, switch to the next terminal (or to another `screen` session) and run `memview`:

 ```bash
 memview -f <path-to-db> -a -c --min-time-from-start=1min --min-time-from-start=1min --min-time-from-now=10s